-Population estimates used in the calculation of Puerto Rico incidence and death rates are sex-specific, are from the 2010 U.S. Census, and are not available by race or ethnicity.
+Population estimates used in the calculation of Puerto Rico incidence and death rates are sex-specific, are obtained from the U.S. Census Bureau, and are not available by race or ethnicity.
+To account for the population shift that occurred due to Hurricane Maria, the population denominators for 2017 were adjusted by dividing the U.S. Census Bureau's July 1, 2017 (vintage 2018) Puerto Rico population estimate in half.